lone-wolffie/Eco-Chatbot/README.md

 }
 ```
 - Run normally `npm start` or `npm run dev`

-## 🌐 Deployment
-The project is deployed on Render and can be accessed using https://eco-chatbot-jw6x.onrender.com

 ## Contribution
 Feel free to fork the repository and submit pull requests for improvements or additional features.